dnmfarrell/perltricks-static/content/article/an-introduction-to-tmux.md

     set -g utf8 on set-window-option -g utf8 on set -g default-terminal screen-256color

+    # don't use a login shell
+    set-option -g default-command /bin/bash

     # unbind the prefix and bind it to Ctrl-a like screen
     unbind C-b set -g prefix C-a bind C-a send-prefix

-    # use zsh instead of bash
-    set -g default-command /bin/zsh set -g default-shell /bin/zsh \`\`\`

-    # enable vi-like copy/paste
-    set-window-option -g mode-keys vi
+By default Tmux uses a login shell, so every new pane will execute `.bash_profile`.
+I prefer to disable that behavior and just launch regular non-login shells.
+Tmux has hundreds more options: many users will switch to a different shell like zsh, enable pane switching with the trackpad, display custom data in the Tmux footer (like weather info!) and so on.
+Copying other programmers' [conf files](https://github.com/search?utf8=%E2%9C%93&q=.tmux.conf) is a great way to learn and experiment.

 To reload your `.tmux.conf` within a Tmux session, type: `Ctrl-b :` then `source-file ~/.tmux.conf`.
-These are just example settings - you should tweak them to suit your preferences.

 ### Tmux resources
 The official Tmux [website](https://tmux.github.io/) is a good starting point with summary information, a changelog, downloads and a link to the extensive [man page](http://www.openbsd.org/cgi-bin/man.cgi/OpenBSD-current/man1/tmux.1?query=tmux&sec=1).
 The Arch Linux [tmux documentation](https://wiki.archlinux.org/index.php/Tmux) covers advanced features and troubleshooting tips.
 The book [tmux - Productive Mouse-Free Development](https://pragprog.com/book/bhtmux/tmux) by Pragmatic Bookshelf is thorough introduction to Tmux.